syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 ## Table of Figures

-The following code example shows how to add a table of figures in Word document using TableOfFiguresLabel API.
+The following code example illustrates how to add a table of figures in Word document using TableOfFiguresLabel API.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}